 Over time, you will be able to connect the dots and identify some of the factors that may cause or worsen your child’s migraines.
 Learning to recognize these factors can help prevent future migraines or at least be prepared when it happens.
 (Downloadable Migraine Diary & Trigger Tracker)

-There are several prescription drugs that treat migraines but they often come with unwanted side-effects.
-Nutritional supplements are a safe and healthy option.
-Different plant extracts, vitamins, and minerals have been shown to be beneficial for adults and children over the age of two with migraines.
+Targeted nutritional supplements are a safe and healthy option for kids.
+Different plant extracts, vitamins, and minerals have been clinically proven to be beneficial for adults and children over the age of two with migraines.
 The following three have scientific evidence supporting their effectiveness:

-Magnesium – Several studies have shown that migraines may be partly caused by low magnesium levels in the brain, which is why taking a daily magnesium supplement can help prevent these and other types of headaches.
-Magnesium has numerous effects that support cerebrovascular (blood vessels in the brain) tone and function.
-180 mg per day for children and 360 mg per day for adults is recommended.
+Magnesium – Several studies have shown that migraines may be partly caused by low magnesium levels in the brain, which is why taking a daily magnesium supplement is so important for kids with migraine.
+Magnesium has numerous effects that support cerebrovascular tone and function (blood vessels in the brain).
+180 mg per day for children and 360 mg per day for adults and teens is recommended.

 Vitamin B-2 (Riboflavin) – Many migraine sufferers are known to have mitochondrial energy deficiencies before a migraine attack.
 The mitochondria are the powerhouses of cells.
-Riboflavin at the correct dose helps maintain healthy mitochondrial energy reserves, and has been known to help keep migraines at bay.
+Riboflavin at the correct dose helps maintain healthy mitochondrial energy reserves, also crucial for migraine sufferers.
 200 mg per day for children age 2-12 and 400 mg per day for teens and adults is recommended.

 Remember, when it comes to taking dietary supplements, consistency is key for migraine sufferers.
 There is a build-up period of up to 3 months where supplements must be taken every day to experience maximum benefits.